argoproj-labs/hera/hep/proposals/0001-decorators.md

 # Proposal

 This HEP proposes that Argo's DAG, Steps and Container templates be mapped into Hera as decorated functions with HeraIO classes as the inputs and outputs.
+We will also introduce a new script decorator under the `hera.workflows.workflow.Workflow` class which will enforce use of the script runner along with the HeraIO classes.

 # Code Examples